What The Adoption Of One Kansas City Mother's Child Says About Race In The Child Welfare System

 "That’s fair.
 I understand it," she said, weeping quietly.
 "It's not like I just wanted to leave my child alone, I felt like I had no other choice.
 I just wish I could take it back."

 That was the last time Mungai lived with her daughter.
 She hasn't seen her for almost a year and a half.
 The Clay County Circuit Court issued a Termination of Parental Rights, or TPR, order in September 2019.
-At the time, the child had been living with a foster family for almost one year, and two months ago the family legally adopted her.
+At the time, the child had been living with a foster family for almost one year.
+Two months ago the family legally adopted her.

-Mungai said she will always regret the decision she made that summer night but felt she had no other choice, felt trapped.
+Mungai said she will always regret the decision she made that summer night but she felt she had no other choice, she felt trapped.